Does Your Bid Proposal have a "Significant Weakness?"

 McGoldrick Construction Services Corporation March 28, 2014

-McGoldrick Construction Services Corporation protested the Corps of Engineer‘s decision challenging the agency’s evaluation of its technical proposal, which resulted in a finding of a “significant weakness.”
-The procurement was conducted pursuant to Federal Acquisition Regulation (FAR) subpart 36.3, two-phase, design-build selection procedures.
+McGoldrick Construction Services Corporation protested the Corps of Engineer's decision challenging the agency's evaluation of its technical proposal, which resulted in a finding that the GAO Bid Protest Significant Weakness The procurement was conducted pursuant to Federal Acquisition Regulation (FAR) subpart 36.3, two-phase, design-build selection procedures.
 The RFP explained that the phase 1 proposals would be evaluated based on the following two factors, which were equal in importance: (1) past performance, and (2) organization and technical approach.
-The technical approach factor required that offerors describe their resources and capabilities “to manage and execute several concurrent Task Orders, which may be located throughout the Southwestern Division and surrounding areas.”
+The technical approach factor required that offerors describe their resources and capabilities "to manage and execute several concurrent Task Orders, which may be located throughout the Southwestern Division and surrounding areas."
 The RFP provided for award on a best-value basis, considering five factors: (1) past performance, (2) organization and technical approach, (3) design technical, (4) summary schedule, and (5) price.
-After evaluating proposals, the technical evaluation team rated McGoldrick’s proposal substantial under the past performance factor, and marginal under the organization and technical approach factor, largely because of a finding of a “significant weakness” in its technical proposal.
+After evaluating proposals, the technical evaluation team rated McGoldrick's proposal substantial under the past performance factor, and marginal under the organization and technical approach factor, largely because of a finding of a "significant weakness" in its technical proposal.
 On October 22, the Corps notified McGoldrick that its proposal was not among the most highly-rated phase one proposals, and that it would not be included in phase two of the competition.
-McGoldrick’s proposal received seven strengths, three weaknesses, one significant weakness, and one uncertainty.
-McGoldrick received a written debriefing on December 17, 2013, which explained that the company’s technical approach factor was changed from marginal to acceptable.
-In its protest, McGoldrick argued that the Corps’ finding of a significant weakness in the evaluation of its phase one proposal under the organization and technical approach factor was unreasonable.
+McGoldrick's proposal received seven strengths, three weaknesses, one significant weakness, and one uncertainty.
+McGoldrick received a written debriefing on December 17, 2013, which explained that the company's technical approach factor was changed from marginal to acceptable.
+In its protest, McGoldrick argued that the Corps' finding of a significant weakness in the evaluation of its phase one proposal under the organization and technical approach factor was unreasonable.
 The GAO agreed and sustained its protest.

 The crux of McGoldrick's protest was that that the agency applied an "unstated evaluation criterion" in its technical evaluation by applying a stricter standard in evaluating the company's proposal than the solicitation required.
 In sustaining McGoldrick's protest the GAO posited that "The evaluation of an offeror's proposal is a matter within the agency's discretion."
 Further, it argued "In reviewing an agency's evaluation, we will not reevaluate the proposals, but will examine the record of the evaluation to ensure that it was reasonable and consistent with the stated evaluation criteria and procurement statutes and regulations, and to ensure that the agency's rationale is adequately documented."
 Carothers Constr., Inc., B-403382, Oct.
 28, 2010, 2010 CPD ¶ 268 at 6.
 In articulating the standard of review, the GAO stated "While we will not substitute our judgment for that of the agency, we will sustain a protest where the agency's conclusions are inconsistent with the solicitation's evaluation criteria, undocumented, or not reasonably based.
 DRS ICAS, LLC, B-401852.4, B-401852.5, Sept.
 8, 2010, 2010 CPD ¶ 261 at 4-5